 The indigenous communities

-Since Airmedic’s beginnings, Indigenous communities have been Airmedic’s allies.
-More than 65% of our operations involve this clientele, particularly the Innu, Cree, Naskapi, Atikamekw, and Inuit nations.
-In some cases, we have built hangars or accommodations for our teams directly within the communities.
-In others, we have installed helipads to better serve the population.
+Since Airmedic’s beginnings, Indigenous communities have been our allies.
+More than 65% of our operations involve this clientele, particularly the Innu, Cree, Naskapi, Atikamekw, and Inuit Nations.
+In some cases, we have built hangars or housing for our teams directly in the communities.

 We are proud to contribute to reconciliation with First Nations.
 Indeed, we strive not only to serve the communities but also to better understand their realities, challenges, and culture.
 Our partnership enriches our knowledge and allows us to provide culturally safe transportation.